datdao1998/AWS-SAA-03-Note/document/cloudtrail/cloudtrail.md

 * With AWS CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
 * AWS CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command-line tools, and other AWS services.

+> By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE).

 **!!!ALERT**

 In general, to analyze any API calls made within an AWS account, AWS CloudTrail is used.